 All students are responsible for adhering to UAB’s academic policies, as published in the UAB Undergraduate Catalog.
 The Provost may make exceptions to policies.
 Exceptions will only be made in extraordinary circumstances.
-Only in cases of serious illness, which precludes a student from attending classes, or a call to active military service, can a student qualify under this policy for either administrative or academic withdrawal from courses from that semester.
+Only in cases of a call to active military service, can a student qualify under this policy for either administrative or academic withdrawal from courses from that semester.
 In such instances, students requesting an exception to policy must provide the cause specific documentation in order for the request to be considered.

 Requests are evaluated only from written documentation and not through appointments or telephone calls.
 Information and forms are available online.
 (Please note that grievances of an academic nature are addressed through the Academic Grievance Policy).
 Requests for exceptions must be submitted at the earliest possible time.
 Consideration will not be given to any request submitted later than the term immediately following the term for which the exception is being requested.
 A full reduction in tuition and associated fees will be made for appropriately documented serious illnesses or military service activation, which preclude a student from continuing his/her studies at UAB.
 For students receiving refunds, such refunds will first be applied to any outstanding obligations and to any scholarship, grant, or loan the student has received for that term.
 A student who is receiving any form of Federal Title IV Financial Aid will be liable for any unearned funds received as determined by the Federal Return of Funds Policy (check with Student Accounting Office for details.)